Creeperman1524/Advent-Of-Code-2024/2024/notes/day10.md

 ## Part B

-Literally exactly the same as Part A, except it no longer keeps track of visited nodes.
-I think I might have lucked out here and not had any loops in my input, so this could potentially break with the wrong input.
+Literally exactly the same as Part A, except it no longer keeps track of visited nodes. ~~I think I might have lucked out here and not had any loops in my input, so this could potentially break with the wrong input.~~ After thinking about it more, there is no possible way for the trails to loop, as they always must be increasing so no loop could form.

 I definitely should do a deeper dive into how this code words, as I more-or-less just ripped out the visited nodes stuff and prayed it work
 (for reasons I definitely cannot explain)